-The guy’s checkered pants reminded me of one of my many archrivals in high school.
-The checkers were multi-colored, of course, but some of those colors were pink.
+The guy’s checkered pants reminded me of one of my many arch rivals in high school.
+The checkers were multi-colored, of course, but some of those colors were pink, and my arch rivals wore pink.
 I hated this ad exec.
-I hated him in the same manner I hated my archrivals.
+I hated him in the same manner I hated my arch rivals.
 The ad exec wore sensible shoes, chic eyeglasses, and he wore his hair in a coif.
-He was also a people person that knew how to relate to the folks.
-I hated him before he said his twentieth word.
+He was also a people person that knew how to relate to the folks, and I hated him before he said twenty words.

 “I don’t even have cable!” was the most memorable thing this nouveau hipster said to punctuate the fact that he didn’t watch TV.
 “I only have Netflix, because my kid enjoys some show, but that’s the only reason.”